bolajiwahab/pg_drop_events/README.md

 [![CI](https://github.com/bolajiwahab/pg_drop_events/actions/workflows/ci.yml/badge.svg)](https://github.com/bolajiwahab/pg_drop_events/actions/workflows/ci.yml)

-The **pg_drop_events** is a PostgreSQL **extension** that logs transaction ids of drop table, drop column, drop materialized view statements to aid point in time recovery: To perform point in time recovery in case of a disaster whereby a table or a table column was mistakenly dropped, you simply specify the `xact_id` you get from the table `pg_drop_events` as the `recovery_target_xid`.
-See below user guide.
+**pg_drop_events** is a PostgreSQL **extension** that logs transaction ids of drop table, drop column, drop materialized view statements to aid point in time recovery.

+To perform point in time recovery in case of a disaster whereby a table or a table column was mistakenly dropped, you simply specify the `xact_id` you get from the `pg_drop_events` table as the `recovery_target_xid`.
+For more information, see [user guide](#user-guide).

 ## How pg_drop_events works?